 After much speculation and reports of an F1 comeback with Williams F1 team, the deal fell through and Kimi and his management were approached by Lotus Renault (Gerard Lopez and Eric Boullier).
 On the 29th November 2011, Kimi’s long awaited return to Formula 1 was announced with Lotus Renault GP, confirming Kimi as their driver for 2012 alongside Romain Grosjean in a two-year contract.

-KRS was instantly revived with Kimi’s return and has reached more fans than ever; the website received over 855,827 views in 2012 alone, the busiest day being Kimi’s win at the Abu Dhabi GP.
+KRS was instantly revived with Kimi’s return and reached more fans than ever; the website received over 855,827 views in 2012 alone, the busiest day being Kimi’s win at the Abu Dhabi GP.

-Here are some comments from readers since the early years when KimiRaikkonenSpace.com was Darkmaiden.Spaces.Live.com
+Here are some comments from readers since the early years when KimiRaikkonenSpace.com was Darkmaiden.Spaces.Live.com – thanks for the support guys!

 Shadman wrote: “Hi Saima, you are truly the purest and best Kimi Raikkonen fan I have ever known….
 I’m sure my fascination for Kimi’s “inspirational, new-age cool style personified” F1 skills is exactly the way as yours, however, you’ve actually taken the time and effort for this really wonderful website and I can see you’ve put in a tonne of hard work into creating and maintaining it – HATS OFF to you!!!!!!!
 I hope to meet you someday and express my appreciation for your efforts.”